-DIY Easter Egg Dye
+Homemade Easter Egg Dye

 This post may contain affiliate links which won’t change your price but will share some commission.

-DIY Easter Egg Dye Combinations
+How to Make Homemade Easter Egg Dye

-Pink: Chop one medium beet and boil it in a pan with 4 cups of water.
+Pink: Chop one fresh medium beet and boil it in a pan with 4 cups of water.
 Strain the beet chunks and bring the water to room temperature, then add 2 tablespoons of vinegar.

 Blue: Chop ¼ head of red cabbage and boil it in 4 cups of water.
 Strain the cabbage and bring the water to room temperature, then add 2 tablespoons of vinegar.

-Yellow:Â Take the skins off 4 onions and simmer them in 2 cups of water for 20 minutes.
+Yellow/Orange: Take the skins off 4 onions and simmer them in 2 cups of water for 20 minutes.
 Strain the onion skins and bring the water to room temperature, then add 2 teaspoons of vinegar.

-Before starting these DIY Easter egg dye recipes, we noticed that the beets and the red cabbage were about the same color, so we were curious if they would really yield different colored eggs.
-Also, after boiling the cabbage, the water looked purple instead of blue.
+After boiling the cabbage, the water looked purple instead of blue.
 We were curious again, wondering how this would give us blue eggs.
 I was most skeptical about the onion skins, wondering how exactly they were going to make our eggs yellow.

 The colors are more vibrant if the eggs are soaked overnight, so that’s what we did with most of our eggs.
 We did pull out a few eggs after just 10 minutes of steeping, and the colors were a bit muted in these eggs.